Grafana Plugins Explained

 Conclusion

-While the Grafana eases the exploration work, successful set up and management requires careful planning and integration.
+While the Grafana eases the exploration work, successful setup and management require careful planning and integration.

-MetricFire empowers organizations to gain visibility into the health of their systems using hosted Prometheus or hosted Graphite services, and then view their metrics on the Grafana dashboard in real-time.
+MetricFire empowers organizations to gain visibility into the health of their systems using hosted Graphite services, and then view their metrics on the Grafana dashboard in real-time.
 The hosted Grafana or Grafana as a service comes as a standard feature with all the MetricFire plans.
-So if you are using any of MetricFire services, all you need to do is reach out to us about the plugin you want to use, and we’ll get it set up for you.
+So if you are using any of MetricFire's services, all you need to do is reach out to us about the plugin you want to use, and we’ll get it set up for you.

 The MetricFire services include a flexible, scalable open-source infrastructure monitoring platform that supports your current and future requirements without vendor lock-in and other limitations.